 These charts show the distribution of values along an axis.
 Rectangular boxes are used in order to bucket the data, giving us an idea of how the data points are spread out.
 These boxes are also called quartiles which represent a quarter of a data set.
 Boxes can be drawn vertically or horizontally.
-We can also easily spot the outliers, which are usually treated as abnormal values and affect the data set’s overall observation due to their very high or low values.
+We can also easily spot the outliers, which are usually treat as abnormal values and affect the data set’s overall observation due to their very high or low values.

 Box plots are suitable for identifying outliers.
 The below figure shows the structure of a box plot.

 For instance, this example shows the maximum wind speed of different hurricanes with their names that occurred in 2014.
-We can conclude that Gonzalo has a median of 85, which is the highest compared to other storms.
+We can conclude that Gonzalo has a median of 85, which is the highest as compare to other storms.
 Hence, This indicates that this was the strongest hurricanes in 2014; Edouard has the maximum spread of data points in Q3, Bertha has some outliers which need to be investigated.

 This gives us quite a few ideas about storms in 2014.

 For instance, correlation heat maps show the interrelationship between variables—areas as shaded as per the data’s values.
 So, Color differences can easily spot similar and different values and make sense of the data variation.
 They are usually helpful when you have a large amount of data.
 They are used during A/B testing to see which parts of a web page are accessed by users on a website.
 The number of reviews generated every hour, or to analyze a cricket match to understand where a batsman is scoring the bulk of his runs or where the bowler is pitching his ball.